InsightSoftwareConsortium/ITK/CODE_OF_CONDUCT.md

-The [Insight Software Consortium](http://www.insightsoftwareconsortium.org/) (ISC) as the copyright holder of the Insight Segmentation and Registration Toolkit (ITK) has adopted the following Code of Conduct for ITK.
+The [Insight Software Consortium](http://www.insightsoftwareconsortium.org/) (ISC) as the copyright holder of the Insight
+Toolkit (ITK) has adopted the following Code of Conduct for ITK.

 Purpose